awsdocs/amazon-personalize-developer-guide/doc_source/API_ListBatchInferenceJobs.md

 Array Members: Maximum number of 100 items\.

  ** [nextToken](#API_ListBatchInferenceJobs_ResponseSyntax) **   <a name="personalize-ListBatchInferenceJobs-response-nextToken"></a>
-The token to use to retreive the next page of results\.
+The token to use to retrieve the next page of results\.
 The value is `null` when there are no more results to return\.
 Type: String
 Length Constraints: Maximum length of 1300\.